Gmahajan189/Project-5/README.md

 In this Project worked on a telecommunication dataset that contained information on the customers and their activities on the network.
 The following 4 tasks were performed on the dataset:

 Task 1 - User Overview Analysis was performed and  examined user behavior, device preferences, and data usage patterns to identify trends across applications like Social Media, YouTube, and Netflix.
+Task 2 - User Engagement Analysis was performed and it involved clustering users based on engagement metrics and identifying top users across various applications.